oxdef/lib2opds/README.md

 # Lib2OPDS

-`lib2opds` generates OPDS catalog for local e-book library so it can be hosted utilizing web server.
+`lib2opds` generates [OPDS](https://opds.io/) ([version 1.2](https://specs.opds.io/opds-1.2)) catalog for local e-book library so it can be hosted utilizing web server.
 Currently meta data extraction is supported only for ePUB format.

+## Features

+- Directory hierarchy support
+- ePUB format: metadata extraction, thumbnail generation
+- "Lazy" updating of feeds. `lib2opds` re-generates feeds only when new files are added into the library
+- Sidecar files for metadata extraction
+- Global and local configuration files as well as command line options

 ## How to install